Git for Collaboration

 • Spaces in branch names (use hyphens: my-feature)

-• Super long names (alice-fixing-the-thing-from-tuesday-that-broke)
+• Super long names (catherine-fixing-the-thing-from-tuesday-that-broke)

-Golden Rules of Git Collaboration
+Rules of Git Collaboration

 1. Never push directly to main – always use a branch and PR